systematic-magic/pubmed/implemented_corrections_ckecking.rst

 - If implemented go to `All corrections implemented, no communication with author`, otherwise go to "Corrections not implemented".

+.. _not_implemented:
 ***Corrections not implemented***

 - Send reply to the Production team with the list of corrections which have not been implemented.
 - Go to Production Spreadsheet and update column `Date correx last reviewed` with the date when you checked the pii.
 - There are 2 columns named `Corrections approved?
-(Y or N)`, put "N" in the empty column and add note "missed corrx + add date" to the *rightmost* "Approval Notes" column .
+(Y or N)`, put "N" in the empty column and add note "missed corrx + add current date" to the *rightmost* "Approval Notes" column .
 If both `Corrections approved?
-(Y or N)` contain values (i.e. "N") then just append *rightmost* `Approval Notes` column with "missed corrx + add date"
+(Y or N)` contain values (i.e. "N") then just append *rightmost* `Approval Notes` column with "missed corrx + add current date"